-From this template can be cut a variety of figures from G-triangle geometry, all symbolising the Lord both through their genetic links to the Star of David and through the number of counters composing them.
+From the template of hexagon 2977 as inscribed above can be cut a variety of figures from G-triangle geometry, all symbolising the Lord both through their genetic links to the Star of David and through the number of counters composing them.
 Here is an example to whet the reader's appetite.

 The standard value of 'Jesus Christ' is 925, which is the number of counters in this beautiful star hexagram within the template.
 Christ is the Star of David, of course, so we have an elegant example of a figure that symbolises him through the number of units comprising the figure and through its form.
 I've also shown a biblical title for Christ (Hebrews 7.25, NIV '84), with the same gematria.